-Each invoice must:
+The invoice must:

+- reference the Contractor's name, address and phone number

+- reference the contract number: 0000-000

+- include an invoice number

+- Reference the Alaska Division being served

-- reference the Contractor's name, address and phone number; - reference the contract number; - include an invoice number; - itemize the contractual services provided during the period invoiced as described in Appendix C.
+- itemize the contractual services provided during the period invoiced as described in Appendix C

-The Contractor shall submit invoices to the email address specified below no later than 30 days after the end of each month for which services were performed.
+The Contractor shall submit invoices to the address specified below no later than 30 days after the end the period for which services were performed.
 Failure to include the required information on the invoice may cause an unavoidable delay to the payment process.
+The State will pay all invoices within thirty (30) days of invoice approval by the Project Director.